COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 Northstar utilizes the services of MHC Culinary Group for all on-site food and beverage services.
 MHC employees are to abide by the guidance of the company’s own COVID-19 safety and disinfection protocols, which can be found at rivercentre.org/assets/doc/RC_Covid_BroadDocument-81d27d636e.pdf

-Food and beverages provided at the market will be handed to attendees by MHC staff utilizing the appropriate PPE.
+There will be no self-service of food or beverage at the market.
+Food and beverages will be served to attendees by MHC staff utilizing the appropriate PPE.

 Communication and Training

 Northstar has reviewed and incorporated the industry guidance applicable to our business provided by the state of Minnesota for the development of this plan.
-This COVID-19 Preparedness Plan was communicated to all Northstar staff in a meeting on September 3rd, 2020, followed by a discussion session to address any questions or concerns.
-Additional communication and training will be ongoing prior to the market through virtual meetings with staff and contracted workers.
+This COVID-19 Preparedness Plan was communicated to all Northstar staff in a meeting on January 8th, 2021.
+Additional communication and training with employees, partners, and contracted workers will be ongoing prior to the market.

-Signage outlining this plan will be displayed throughout the venue for staff, contracted employees, and attendees beginning on October 24th, 2020.
+Signage outlining this plan will be displayed throughout the venue for staff, contracted employees, and attendees beginning on January 23rd, 2021 and at each market thereafter.
 Signage will include guidance on social distancing, required hygiene practices, signs and symptoms of COVID-19, and mandatory face coverings.
-Staff and attendees will be advised not to enter the venue if they are experiencing symptoms of COVID-19, have contracted COVID-19, or believe that they may have been exposed to COVID-19 in the past two weeks; this will be communicated via signage at the venue entrance as well as through written communication prior to the event.
+Staff and attendees will be advised not to enter the venue if they are experiencing symptoms of COVID-19; this will be communicated via signage at the venue entrance as well as through written communication prior to the event.
 Northstar managers are in close contact with the Minnesota Department of Health and will closely monitor operations.
 Additionally, Northstar managers will update the plan and signage as necessary to remain in compliance with any new federal, state, or local laws and guidance.

 This COVID-19 Preparedness Plan has been certified by Michelle Sung, Project Manager and Stephanie Siegel, Director of Operations and is available for review on Northstar’s website, or at the Registration Desk during the market.